rackerlabs/technical-blog/content/blog/2020/2020-11-11-on-the-first-day-of-christmas-objectrocket-gave-to-me-gcp-for-my-dbaas/index.md

 categories:
     - Database
     - ObjectRocket
-metaTitle: "On the first day"
+metaTitle: "On the first day of Christmas ObjectRocket gave to me GCP for my DBAAS"
 metaDescription: "We’re pleased to announce that the Rackspace ObjectRocket platform is generally available on Google Cloud Platform (GCP)!"
 ogTitle: "On the first day"
 ogDescription: "We’re pleased to announce that the Rackspace ObjectRocket platform is generally available on Google Cloud Platform (GCP)!"